unibo-dtm-se-2324-gymapp/gymapp/sections/02-requirements/index.md

 <h3>User stories</h3>
 <p>
     <ul>
-        <li>As a potential fitness enthusiast, I want create my account and subscribe to the app; so that I can start to plan my training session and personalize the exercises, so that i can have a routine that suits my fitness goals. </li>
+        <li>As a potential fitness enthusiast, I want create my account and subscribe to the app; so that I can start to plan my training session and personalize the exercises. </li>
         <li>As a fitness beginner, I want to view video or image demonstrations for each exercise as instructions, so that I can perform them safely and effectively.</li>
         <li>As a busy worker, I want to save and load my workout sessions quickly, so that I can fit my training into my daily working schedule.</li>
         <li>As an experienced athlete, I want to customize the sets, reps, and rest times, so that my workouts are aligned with my training level.</li>